An Imperial researcher and musician on Exhibition Road

 I'm a Scientist, Get Me Out of Here

-I’m a Scientist is an online public engagement event that gets scientists talking to school students all over the UK.
-Scientists develop their communication skills, gain a fresh perspective on their work, and find out what young people think about science and the role of scientists.
+I’m a Scientist and I'm an Engineer are online public engagement events that get scientists and engineers talking to school students all over the UK about STEM.
+Scientists and engineers develop their communication skills, gain a fresh perspective on their work, and find out what young people think about STEM and what STEM professionals do.

 STEM Ambassadors